All Episodes

 I don't think you meant to say that.

-I do think you had an impact, but I do think you we got to see a glimpse of how corrupt the nature, the institutions of American government and our political system are.
+I do think you had an impact, but I do think we got to see a glimpse of how corrupt the nature, the institutions of American government and our political system are.

 It's actually frightening to me.

-Uh at the same time, yes, they're they're disturbing.
+At the same time, yes, they're disturbing.

-But y once you know what's going on, then you can do something about it.
+Once you know what's going on, then you can do something about it.

 Julian, I've taken way too much of your time.